-13-Year-Old Lohith has a deadly form of blood cancer that’s killing himAfter being down with fever for days, Lohith’s right leg started hurting and he became terribly weak.
+13-Year-Old Lohith has a deadly and rare form of blood cancer that’s killing himAfter being down with a fever for days, Lohith’s right leg started hurting and he became terribly weak.
 On getting multiple tests done, Manjunath was so frightened when he found out that Lohith was actually suffering from a deadly form of blood cancer known as chronic myeloid leukemia.
 In just a month, this disease has made Lohith extremely anaemic and if left untreated, there are high chances of it spreading and severely damaging his other vital organs.

 Lohith’s pain will only go with months of treatment and a transplantThe 13-year-old’s condition had become so critical that he had to start his chemotherapy immediately.
 In addition to this, after chemotherapy, Lohith also needs a bone marrow transplant.